 This zesty reception hints at what lies ahead – an equally cheerful mise-en-scène in the central atrium.
 Covered by a previously added skylight, here is the epicentre of activity that exudes an indoor-outdoor feel as accentuated by potted plants.
 It is designed for a host of functions – informal meetings, chanced and planned interactivity, event hosting, hot-desking – facilitated by a bar and the relaxed layout of furniture in little islands.
 An assortment of private and semi-private spaces – phone booths, conversation rooms designed to be as living rooms for informal meetings, larger conference rooms – housed in the surrounding brick building look into this central space.

-A curved terrazzo parapet wall, composed of diagonal pastel stripes of varying colour, extends onto the floor as a “hardscape carpet”.
-Comments Hickling: “There was an opportunity to play with the materiality, like brass fixtures, heritage wood panelling, etched glass partitions and terrazzo tiling, to help us define areas of programming without building actual walls or partitions in the central atrium and main areas of activity.”
+A curved terrazzo parapet wall, composed of diagonal pastel stripes of varying colours, extends onto the floor as a “hardscape carpet”.
+Hickling comments, “There was an opportunity to play with the materiality, like brass fixtures, heritage wood panelling, etched glass partitions and terrazzo tiling, to help us define areas of programming without building actual walls or partitions in the central atrium and main areas of activities.”

-Above the triple-height atrium hangs a custom-designed bronze lighting fixture doubling as decorative element.
+Above the triple-height atrium hangs a custom-designed bronze lighting fixture doubling as a decorative element.
 It suspends from the brick building so as to minimise any impact on the heritage walls.
 The light is made from pink and grey cabling, which traverses through the void and is threaded through circular bronze rings that hang custom glass shades.
-Different perspectives of the light installation are experienced as one [moves] from level one to level three on the atrium staircase; designed to lend an air of festivity to the atrium both in the day and night.
+Different perspectives of the light installations, experienced as one moves from level one to level three on the atrium staircase, are designed to lend an air of festivity to the atrium both in the day and at night.

-The sculptural, new steel staircase in ivy green as its dominant colour is a highlight within the atrium space, providing a multifaceted experience.
-16 variations of blue are used to create the gradient effect attests to the amount of detail paid to the design.
+The sculptural new steel staircase in ivy green as its dominant colour is the highlight within the atrium space, providing a multifaceted experience.
+16 variations of blue are used to create the gradient effect attests to the amount of details paid to the design.

 “This is clad in triangular pieces of oak wood, with one side painted in hues of blue.
-The colours alternate as you travel up the stair, creating a gradient of tones, and shifting views from wood to blue.
-The interweaving form of the stair inhabits the void of the atrium and as you meander around, up and down the staircase and around the surrounding space, one’s perspective of the staircase is always changing,” says Hickling.
+The colours alternate as you travel up the stairs, creating a gradient of tones, and shifting views from wood to blue.
+The interweaving form of the stairs inhabits the void of the atrium and as you meander around, up and down the staircase and around the surrounding space, your perspective of the staircase is always changing,” says Hickling.

 The designers have left no stone unturned in the design of this project, down to even utilitarian spaces such as bathrooms.
 Here, custom-printed pink and green tiles with interconnecting lines and shapes clad the walls, ceilings are painted a dusty pink and a mint-green lacquered box contains the cubicles.
 The use of bronze continues here with custom-designed light fixtures and mirrors above the washbasins that create a parlour-like vanity experience.

 WeWork Weihai Lu demonstrates how far the workspace-sharing template has come.
-This is what the designers have done here, and more: the conversation between the old structure and new elements, and brilliant use of colour, graphics, form and material throughout presents an excellent foil for creativity and inspiration.
+This is what the designers have done here, and more; the conversation between the old structure and new elements, and brilliant use of colour, graphics, form and material throughout, present an excellent foil for creativity and inspiration.